 Am I ready?

+The cost of the preparation is set by individual PoPs.
 The fee for assessment is set by HNAP and is currently £450 per person.

 Answers to the most Frequently Asked Questions